rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Easy to write is clearly very different from simple to read.
 In programming these two are bundled together, a program created by one developer needs to be consumed by another dev who needs to modify it or interact with it.
 The term "readable code" comes again to mind.
 I consider it different form simple.
 E.g. readable code does not mean no subtle bugs.
-Message is readable if you know what it conveys but what it conveys could be complex or even incorrect.
+Message is readable if you know what it conveys but what it conveys could be complex or even misleading.

 IMO, the popularity of easy and the unpopularity of simple are a systemic problem in today’s programming and elsewhere.